nedjwab/MyPortfolio/README.md

 ### Usage

 - For anyone who wants to practice html5 or/and css3
-- For anyone who wants to create his own portfolio.
+- For anyone who wants to create his portfolio.

 ## Live Demo
-[Here](https://nedjwab.github.io/MyPortfolio/) yo can find a live demo of my Portfolio .
+[Here](https://nedjwab.github.io/MyPortfolio/) you can find a live demo of my Portfolio.

 ## Authors